Patstrom/thesis-experiment/README.md

 The sampling rates used are `1`, `10`, `100` and `1000`.

 The `cost` file contains one key-value pair of <function_name> and cost (in cycles) on every line.
-The `gadgets` file contains a json-serialized list of all gadgets present in the program.
+The `gadget_occurences` file contains a list of ratios where index 0 represents the percentage of programs gadget 0 is present in.
+It's calculated by making a list of all gadgets across all versions, flattening it and counting occurences of every gadget, divide the count by the number of programs and multiply by 100.

-Note that the `cost` file is written during the data generation phase while the `gadgets` file must be generated afterwards.
-All respective `gadgets` files are present in this repository
+Note that the `cost` file is written during the data generation phase while the `gadget_occurences` file must be generated afterwards.
+All respective `gadget_occurences` files are present in this repository

 ### Scripts